alexanderaleskin/telegram_django_bot/README.rst

 So, the end handlers (which are defined in the ``base.views.py`` file) are specified here.
 Thus, if user in the bot writes the command ``/start``, then ``Updater`` receives a message about the user's action and selects the appropriate for the request handler ``RouterCallbackMessageCommandHandler`` from a set of handlers.
-Then the handler ``RouterCallbackMessageCommandHandler`` searches the appropriate for string ``/start`` path in ``utrls`` and finds a suitable path ``'' + 'start'``, and then executes corresponding start function.
+At that time the handler ``RouterCallbackMessageCommandHandler`` searches the appropriate for string ``/start`` path in ``utrls`` and finds a suitable path ``'' + 'start'``, and then executes corresponding start function.